deimonn/void-guides/1. Installation/Guide.md

 ### Setting up a swap file

-If you skipped setting up a swap partition like I did, you might still want to setup a swap file (having some form of swap is always good).
+If you skipped setting up a swap partition, you might still want to setup a swap file, depending on your needs.

 1. To begin, allocate the desired amount of swap space as a file (replace `<SIZE>` on the following command):